All Episodes

 The accusations of racism in this country will increase.

-But rush, but rush, you say, how can this be?
+But rush, but rush, you say.

-The question of how strongly race will play out in the November election, that is, how many whites will prove to be colorblind, has dominated the discussion of racial politics in the Obama McCain race so far.
+The question of how strongly race will play out in the November election, that is, how many whites will prove to be colorblind, has dominated the discussion of racial politics in the Obama-McCain race so far.

 But coming this Sunday, the New York Times magazine looks at what the Obama candidacy ultimately means for blacks.

-From the New York Times teaser, for older black leaders whose road to Washington began with civil rights marches in the Southern Jails.
+For older black leaders whose road to Washington began with civil rights marches in southern jails, the prospect of a Barack Obama presidency is gratifying, but unsettling as well.

 The absorption of black politics into American politics.

-What the Sam Hill is that mean?
+What the Sam Hill does that mean?

-Now get the rest of the way the sentence finishes here.
+Now, get the rest of the way the sentence finishes here.

-There's one sign of wariness that the absorption of black politics into American politics could ironically mean a decline of black influence.
+It's one sign of wariness that the absorption of black politics into American politics could ironically mean a decline of black influence.

 They've been told they're inferior.